tonzyl/ourcommondataspace/countries.md

-# Active organisations and people per country
+# Active organisations and networks per country

 Many EU MS have civic organisations and/or individuals who are actively engaging with the implementation and impact of the EU Data Strategy and its laws, and the forming of the European common dataspace(s).
 Below is a growing overview of who is active where, and what the apparant focus of those activities is (which laws or dataspaces are of most interest to them).